Our service now covers areas all across Canada

 The most common air leaks happen at the seams and cracks between different materials, an example of this is where the floor meets the wall, or where walls meet ceilings.

 Although most homeowners might think that the gaps around windows and doors are the most common contribution to air leakage, this would be incorrect.
-The most significant air leakage comes from areas which are hidden.
+The most significant air leakage comes from areas that are hidden.
 These hidden leaks, sometimes referred to as “thermal bypasses,” will not cause obvious drafts and therefore, most homeowners are unaware that they exist.

 Areas that may often be poorly sealed are as follows: holes cut for plumbing underneath tubs and showers, cracks between floors and baseboards, plumbing vent pipes, fireplace surroundings, cracks between ceiling-mounted ducts and drywall, incorrectly weather-stripped attic hatches as well as cracks between partition top plates and drywall.